eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

     cmake --build build
     ```

-    If the compilation fails it is possible that the compilation failure originates
+    If the compilation fails, it is possible that the compilation failure originates
     inside the Windows SDK and is not caused by iceoryx, see
     [Windows vcpkg-issue \#15035](https://github.com/microsoft/vcpkg/issues/15035#issuecomment-742427969.)
     In this case try to rebuild the cmake files with: